MichailiK/serenity-modpack/README.md

 ## Modpack Developer Notes

-Thsi section is used to note any remarks or outstanding issues with this modpack and its development.
+This section is used to note any remarks or outstanding issues with this modpack and its development.

 ### External mods